 Further Afield – our newest artwork is finally in the ground at Yorkshire Sculpture Park its home for the next 15 years .
 You can visit YSP website to find out more and/or why not download the Bloomberg Connect App to view a short clip about the work and explore it along with the rest of the amazing collection wherever you are and whatever the weather.
-And you can also read an interview with us about the work just published in Corridor8
+Read the YSP Press Release or an interview with us about the work published in Corridor8

 Here are some images courtesy of Jonty Wilde, 2021.